Nanuqsaurus: Paleoecology

-Other animals that lived alongside Nanuqsaurus include the following: an unnamed leptoceratopsid, the hadrosaurid Edmontosaurus (similar to E. regalis), an unnamed lambeosaurine, an unnamed thescelosaurine (mentioned to be similar to Parkosaurus and Thescelosaurus), an unnamed orodromine (mentioned to be similar to Orodromeus), the ceratopsid Pachyrhinosaurus perotorum, the pachycephalosaurid Alaskacephale, a large troodontid assigned to the dubious genus Troodon, the dromaeosaurids Dromaeosaurus and Saurornitholestes, along with an unnamed saurornitholestine, an unnamed ornithomimosaur, and multiple avialans.
-As well as this, several mammals, including the metatherian Unnuakomys, the eutherian Gypsonictops, both an unnamed and named multituberculate, the latter being Cimolodon, and finally an indeterminate marsupial.
-Due to the cooler conditions of this habitat, many otherwise common ectothermic clades lack representation entirely in the Prince Creek Formation, suggesting that all the animals that did thrive in these extreme latitudes were indeed endotherms to some degree.
+Other animals that lived alongside Nanuqsaurus include an unnamed leptoceratopsid, the hadrosaurid Edmontosaurus (similar to E. regalis), an unnamed lambeosaurine, an unnamed thescelosaurine (mentioned to be similar to Parkosaurus and Thescelosaurus), an unnamed orodromine (mentioned to be similar to Orodromeus), the ceratopsid Pachyrhinosaurus perotorum, the pachycephalosaurid Alaskacephale, a large troodontid assigned to the dubious genus Troodon, the dromaeosaurids Dromaeosaurus and Saurornitholestes, along with an unnamed saurornitholestine, an unnamed ornithomimosaur, and multiple avialans.
+As well as this, several mammals, including the metatherian Unnuakomys, the eutherian Gypsonictops, both an unnamed and named multituberculate, the latter being Cimolodon, and an indeterminate marsupial.
+Due to the cooler conditions of this habitat, many otherwise common ectothermic clades lack representation entirely in the Prince Creek Formation, suggesting that all the animals that lived in these extreme latitudes were endotherms to some degree.